-- (i) Each course is classified either as a Foundation course or as a Faculty course. - (ii) Each course is designated as appropriate to Level I, II or III (indicated by the first numeral in the course code).
-The exceptions are FOUN1201 and FOUN1301 which are counted as level II courses in the Faculty of Humanities and Education and should normally be done at this level. - (iii) Courses have a normal weighting of three (3) credits, except for some Faculty courses, whose weighting varies between 3 and 6 credits.
+- (i) Each course is classified either as a Foundation course or as a Faculty course. - (i) Each course is designated as appropriate to Level I, II or III (indicated by the first numeral in the course code).
+The exceptions are FOUN1201 and FOUN1301 which are counted as level II courses in the Faculty of Humanities and Education and should normally be done at this level. - (ii) Courses have a normal weighting of three (3) credits, except for some courses, whose weighting is 6 credits.